lbcb-sci/GNNome/README.md

 ### Training the network

-#### Download the training/validation data
-Link to the training/validation is data available in the manuscript.
-All the data will be publicly available after the acceptance.

 #### Generate the training/validation data
 You can generate synthetic training data by first simulating reads with PBSIM and then constructing assembly graphs with hifiasm or Raven.
 This consists of several steps.